russhughes/s3lcd/README.md

 ## Overview

-This is a driver for MicroPython to handle drive devices using the esp_lcd intel 8080 8-bit parallel bus and SPI interfaces.
+This is a driver for MicroPython for devices using the esp_lcd intel 8080 8-bit parallel bus and SPI interfaces.
 The driver is written in C and is based on [devbis' st7789_mpy driver.](https://github.com/devbis/st7789_mpy)

 I modified the original driver to add the following features: